librato/api-docs/source/includes/_charts.md

 Parameter | Definition
 --------- | ----------
 metric | Name of metric
-source | Name of source or * to include all sources.
+tags | Name of tag or * to include all sources.
 This field will also accept specific wildcard entries.
 For example us-west-\-app* will match us-west-21-app but not us-west-12-db.
 Use % to specify a dynamic source that will be provided after the instrument or dashboard has loaded, or in the URL. composite | A composite metric query string to execute when this stream is displayed.
 This can not be specified with a metric, source or group_function. group_function | How to process the results when multiple sources will be returned.
 Value must be one of: average, sum, min, max, breakout.
 If average, sum, min, or max, a single line will be drawn representing the function applied over all sources.
 If the function is breakout, a separate line will be drawn for each source.
 If this property is not supplied, the behavior will default to average. summary_function | When visualizing complex measurements or a rolled-up measurement, this allows you to choose which statistic to use.
 If unset, defaults to "average".
 Valid options are one of: [max, min, average, sum, count].